Diffuse losses with tracking systems

 The diffuse (and albedo) loss evaluation for tracking systems involves several sky directions and tracker positions.
 Therefore, it can become very time-consuming to consider all trackers for very large or detailed scenes.
 To shorten the calculation time, the user can choose to evaluate diffuse shadings on a representative tracker instead.

-Found in the toolbar of the 3D scene, the tool Tracker diffuse shading definition is where the most appropriate calculation strategy can be selected.
+Found in the toolbar of the 3D scene, the tool Tracker diffuse shading definition is where this alternative calculation strategy can be selected.

 Calculation principles